sjbiaga/kittens/mt-7-StateT/README.md

 The difference is that when _fluctuating_, `expr` and `tree` must alternate, depending on which are the first state and last state.

-For, suppose we have the following translation of the above `for` comprehension:
+For, suppose we have the following translation of the above `for`-comprehension:

 ```Scala
 expr.flatMap[Tree[Double], Int] { _ =>